alevalv/retipy-python/README.md

 [![Coverage Status](https://codecov.io/gh/alevalv/retipy/branch/master/graph/badge.svg)](https://codecov.io/gh/alevalv/retipy)

 The goal of this project is to create a python library to perform different operations on fundus retinal images.
-The goal is to have vessel segmentation, vessel identification and tortuosity measures.
+The goal is to have vessel segmentation, vessel identification and tortuosity measures available as a REST endpoints.

 Currently a work in progress.